 An Innovative Finance ISA allows you to invest in peer-to-peer loans.
-Usually, these kinds of investments are higher risk than traditional alternatives.
+Usually, these kinds of investments have a higher risk than traditional alternatives.
 As a result, they are not appropriate for many investors.

 5. Help to Buy ISA